-It’s this sense of wonder and awe for behavioral science that I want to communicate to my students.
-I aspire to engage students intellectually and experientially with my classes.
-To do this I am crafting a teaching philosophy is an ever-evolving journey, and I relish the challenge of refining my ideas and techniques.
-It’s both rewarding and invigorating to stand in front of a class of eager students who are eager to learn and experience the wonders of the world around them.
+It is this sense of wonder and awe for behavioral science that I strive to communicate to my students.
+I aim to engage students both intellectually and experientially in my classes.
+My teaching philosophy is an ever-evolving journey, and I relish the challenge of refining my ideas and techniques.
+Standing in front of a class of eager students, ready to learn and experience the wonders of the world around them, is both rewarding and invigorating.

 As a specialist in the science of learning and cognition, I recognize that learning is a continuous process and that every student comes to class with a distinct learning history and their own complex biological composition.
 I am cognizant that the specific details of each individual’s background and behavior may not be readily apparent.
 As a result, I approach teaching with an unconditional positive regard for my students and an eclectic pedagogical approach that incorporates various educational theories and techniques to cater to the diverse needs and preferences of each learner.

-This previous approach is contrasted with my knowledge-centered approach which includes elements of perennialist and essentialist pedagogical methods (Ellis, 2003).
-I realize that students lack experience and knowledge in the subject area and student-centered approaches can have limitations (Wanic & Powell, 2022).
-As the instructor, I realize that I have the authority, skills, experience, and knowledge to guide them in learning the wonders of behavioral science.
-To achieve this, I strive to expose students to primary source materials such as journal articles and original experiment videos that have had a high impact or historical significance whenever possible.
-Additionally, I help students connect with the material by discussing modern-day events, topics, and applications that may be more tangible and relevant to their interests or experiences.
+This student-centered approach is balanced with what could be called a knowledge-centered or teacher-led method, which includes elements of perennialist and essentialist pedagogical approaches (Ellis, 2003).
+Students lack experience and knowledge in the subject area and partly because of this student-centered approaches have their limitations (Wanic & Powell, 2022).
+Its crucial in that students receive guidance from an experienced instructor.
+For example, I utilize instructor-directed exercises, traditional lecture formats, and testing methods to ensure students gain a solid foundation in the subject.
+As the instructor, I have the authority, skills, experience, and knowledge to lead students and expose them to appropriate content including primary source materials such as journal articles and original experiment videos that have had a high impact or historical significance.
+Additionally, this approach utilities more familiar methods of teaching such as traditional style lectures, quizzes, exams.

 Ultimately, my hope is that my students will walk away from my class with improved critical thinking and problem-solving skills, as well as a practical understanding of how psychology can enhance their daily lives.
 Perhaps even more importantly though, I want to instill in my students a love for the material and a sense of wonder and awe when they look out at the natural world.
 I want to inspire them to keep asking questions and gaining knowledge, to be life long learners.